apastoriza/tf-ninja/README.md

 ### session104
 Using num session NumPy in session

+### session105
+Session boarding with TensorBoard: Optimizing a single neuron running a model/function.

 ## tf102
 Adding some more complexity

-### session101
+### classifier101
-Session boarding with TensorBoard: Optimizing a single neuron running a model/function.
+Using softmax classifier on [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits